What is Form 8283 and when do I need it?

 Publicly traded stock: According to Form 8283 Instructions, always use Section A, even if worth over $5,000.
 No appraisal needed.

-Clothing and household items: According to IRS Publication 526, donated items must be in good used condition or better to claim a deduction.
-Most donations use Section A unless a single item exceeds $5,000.
+Clothing and household items: According to IRS Publication 526, donated items must be in good used condition or better to claim a deduction unless the appraisal exception applies.
+Most ordinary item donations use Section A unless an item or group of similar items exceeds $5,000.

 Qualified appraisal requirements

-If you need an appraisal for Section B (items over $5,000), it must meet IRS standards:
+If you need an appraisal for Section B, it must meet IRS standards:

 Timing: